What Was YouTube Vanced MicroG?

 Current Status of Vanced MicroG

-Common Vanced MicroG Problems
+Common YouTube Vanced MicroG Problems

 - Missing push notifications: FCM (Firebase Cloud Messaging) tokens expire and cannot be refreshed

-- Account sync failures: Subscriptions, watch history, and liked videos stop syncing
+- Account sync failures: subscriptions, watch history, and liked videos stop syncing

 What Replaced Vanced MicroG?